 When you’re preparing to take on a kitchen remodeling project, it may feel like there are endless choices to make: countertops, cabinets, paint colors, appliances, and more!
 But the one thing you absolutely can’t overlook is your choice on flooring in Dallas, TX.

-There are countless options and variations out there when it comes to kitchen flooring, but two of the most popular choices are hardwood floors or tiling.
+There are countless options and variations out there when it comes to kitchen flooring, but two of the most popular choices are hardwood floors or tiling (check out City Floors here).
 Which one is better?
 The answer all depends on your personal style and kitchen needs.
 Consider these factors before you make a final decision.

 Don’t get too carried away daydreaming about kitchen remodeling ideas before working out a budget.
 The costs of kitchen tile flooring versus hardwood flooring types depend on both parts and labor, so be sure to discuss options with a kitchen remodeling contractor to get a better idea of your costs.

 On the other hand, remember to think about your remodel as an investment on your home, too.
 Even a minor kitchen makeover can produce an average return on investment of 82.7%.
 And while tile is a classic kitchen look, hardwood floors are definitely in style today.
 Some 54% of future home buyers said they’d happily pay extra for a home with hardwood floors.